+[delete – SG, RU, BY, IL, EU & mS, NO, JP, CA, UK, AU, MX, CARICOM, US, CH; retain – KE, IR]

+[1.
+Each State Party shall adopt such legislative and other measures as may be necessary to establish as criminal offences, when committed intentionally, the repeated use of a [computer system] [information and communications technology system/device] to transmit any text, speech, symbol, sound, image, video, visual information with intent to abuse, threaten, harass, or engage in unlawful sexual activity with a child, resulting in the child to be concerned for his or her safety.: KR]

-Each State Party shall adopt such legislative and other measures as may be necessary to establish as criminal offences, when committed intentionally, the use of a [computer system] [information and communications technology system/device] to compile, transmit, publish, reproduce, buy, sell, receive, exchange or disseminate the name, telephone number, electronic mail address, residence address, picture, physical description, characteristics or any other identifying information on a child in furtherance of an effort to arrange a meeting with the child for the purpose of engaging in sexual intercourse, sexually explicit conduct or unlawful sexual activity.
+[2.:KR] Each State Party shall adopt such legislative and other measures as may be necessary to establish as criminal offences, when committed intentionally, the use of a [computer system] [information and communications technology system/device] to compile, transmit, publish, reproduce, buy, sell, receive, exchange or disseminate the name, telephone number, electronic mail address, residence address, picture, physical description, characteristics or any other [personal data: PH] identifying information on a [child person: DO, RU] [in furtherance of an effort to arrange a meeting with the child: IN] [engage in prohibited conduct against a child, such as intimidation, harassment, deliberate actions intended to cause harm to a child’s physical and/or mental health, or to: HS] for the purpose of engaging in sexual intercourse, sexually explicit conduct or unlawful sexual activity [including causing harm or psychological harm: IN, AO].

 CLUSTER 6 [Under informal consultations]